weasel-fish/songs_by_jt/README.md

 For this assessment, you'll be working with domain for Justin Timberlake superfans.

 In this repo, there is a Rails application with some features built out.
-There is also a fully built React frontend application, so you can test if your API is working.
+There is also a fully built React frontend application (No there is Not), so you can test if your API is working.

 Your job is to build out the Rails API to add the functionality described in the